Sum(me:r)

+This album's title Sum(me:r) represents 'me' (Pentagon) being put in the sum function along with the letter 'r' which stands for "romance, rock n' roll, relax, and role".

 Promotions

 Pentagon held a live showcase at Blue Square Samsung Card Hall in Hannam-dong, Seoul before the release of the EP on July 17, where they performed "Humph!" along with "Fantasystic".

 On July 17, Pentagon held a premiere showcase hosted by Mnet that was released over the Mnet K-POP and Mnet-M2 YouTube and Facebook channels to fans worldwide at 8pm (KST).
-They performed their title track 접근 금지 and two other new songs presented a total of four stages.
+They performed their title track "Humph!" and two other new songs, a total of four stages.
 On the same day, they appeared on MBC Every 1's Weekly Idol and Idol Radio.
 The group appeared as guests on JTBC's Run.wav (런웨이브) to promote the album, making their debut on the show.

 Pentagon made their comeback stage starting July 17, 2019 through the music program The Show, Show Champion, M Countdown, Music Bank, and continued promoting the single on Inkigayo.

 Music video

-"Humph!" was released alongside a fun music video that turns the members of Pentagon into quarrelsome schoolboys who partake in a baseball club, where they don uniforms featuring the New York Yankees' logo.
-Though only eight of Pentagon's nine members appear in the music video, the voice of Yan An, who is currently sitting out of group activities due to an injury, can be heard on the single.
+"Humph!" was released alongside a music video that turns the members of Pentagon into schoolboys part of a baseball club, where they don uniforms featuring the New York Yankees' logo.
+Though only eight of Pentagon's nine members appear in the music video, the voice of Yan An, who did not participate in group activities due to an injury, can be heard on the single.